Next Start

 HVACR certification matters for a variety of reasons.
 The most important is that it may be the law, depending on the work of the HVACR tech and which state they work in.
 For example, any technician who maintains, disposes of, services or repairs equipment that deals with refrigerants must have the Section 608 Technician Certification from the Environmental Protection Agency (EPA).

 HVACR technician certification also helps bolster the strength of an employer’s workforce.
-It can add credibility and reassure clients that technicians have the knowledge and skills to execute their duties safely and responsibly.
+It can add credibility and reassure clients that their technicians have the knowledge and skills to execute their duties safely and responsibly.

 The Benefits of HVACR Technician Certification